Skip to content

 Who Needs Working at Heights Training?

 Safety procedures in the workplace are important because they protect workers in various industries from life-threatening falls.
-Falls do not only lead to economic losses but may also lead to the loss of lives, or long-term injuries and the suffering that follows.
+Falls do not only lead to economic losses but may also result in the loss of lives, long-term injuries, and the suffering that follows.

-This has people asking, “Who needs Working at Heights training?”
-It has been proven that Working at Heights training significantly reduces workplace injuries, increases employee morale, and benefits the reputation of companies.
+This has people asking, “Who needs a Working at Heights training program?”
+It has been proven that a comprehensive heights training program significantly reduces workplace injuries, increases employee morale, and benefits the reputation of companies.

 Most falls are caused by a lack of prevention efforts that include:

-• Poor working conditions in some workplaces caused by inadequate lighting, incorrect housekeeping practices, and slippery surfaces
+• Poor working conditions in some workplaces are caused by inadequate lighting, incorrect housekeeping practices, and slippery surfaces.

-• Unavailable or insufficient training on how to use fall-protection equipment
+• Unavailable or insufficient training programs on how to use fall-protection equipment properly.

-• Non-existent or invalid working at heights training for employees
+• Non-existent or invalid mandatory working at heights training for employees.

 When is Working at Heights training required?

 It is important to understand who needs Working at Heights training.
-All workers on construction projects who use fall protection devices need to complete a Working at Heights training program.
+All workers on construction projects who use fall protection devices must complete a Working at Heights training program.
 The program must be completed before the worker can use fall protection on the job.
-The course provider must be approved by the Chief Prevention Officer of the Ministry of Labour, Training and Skills Development.
+The course training provider must be approved by the Chief Prevention Officer of the Ministry of Labour, Training and Skills Development.
+Additionally, workers must ensure their approved training program date is valid to remain compliant with safety regulations.

 Methods of fall protection requiring Working at Heights training include: